100 Notable alumni of

 -

-Chase Reynolds is a former American football running back and special teamer.
+Chase Reynolds is an American former professional football running back and special teamer.
 He was signed by the Seattle Seahawks as an undrafted free agent in 2011.
-He played college football at Montana.
+He played college football for the Montana Grizzlies.

 -